How to Get Equity Out of Your Home Without Refinancing | 2025

 1. Home equity line of credit (HELOC)

 A home equity line of credit, or HELOC, is a smart financing strategy for those who don’t want to refinance their primary mortgage.
 It operates similarly to a credit card but uses your home’s value as security, which enables lower interest rates.
+For many, a HELOC is considered the cheapest way to get equity out of a house without having to restructure their existing mortgage.

 With a HELOC, you can draw funds as needed, repay them, and then draw again during the draw period, which can last up to 10 years.
 It’s important to continue making your original monthly mortgage payments while managing the HELOC’s interest-only payments on the drawn amount.